Do One Thing (D.O.T.)

 “No one has to do everything.
 Everyone has to do something.”

 It only takes one person doing one thing to help prevent campus violence.
 The University of Texas at El Paso is committed to preventing power-based violence…sexual assault, stalking, domestic violence, and rape.
 D.O.T (Do One Thing) is the University’s strategy of intervention, education, and awareness to help our community be involved in preventing these types of violent acts.
 Individuals acting in that moment are the key in this effort.
+This effort subscribes to the concepts on intervention espoused by Greendot, an organization that trains universities and other groups nationwide, including the military.

 Why a Green Dot?
 Imagine a map of campus and on this map are red dots…each one representing an act of violence/intimidation/ coercion against someone in the community.
 Then imagine each of those red dots being covered by a green dot.
 Green Dots can be reactive or proactive.
 Each green dot represents an individual who stepped in (a “Bystander”) and helped prevent a violent act (a reactive green dot) as it was occurring.
 Or, a green dot may represent an educational program that teaches the community about campus violence and because of this education, a violent act was averted (a proactive green dot).
 What will your green dot(s) be?